-Chemical accidents and exposures on ships and in ports can cause serious injuries and fatalities.
-Flammable chemicals may cause ship fires, and workers in the maritime industry may also be exposed by using chemicals to do their jobs, such as cleaning, painting, or doing other maintenance work.
+Chemical accidents and exposures on ships and in ports can cause severe injuries and fatalities.
+Flammable chemicals may cause ship fires, and workers in the maritime industry may also be exposed to chemicals when doing their jobs, such as cleaning, painting, or other maintenance work.
 If you have been harmed by chemicals in maritime work, contact a lawyer to find out how to seek compensation.

 Get Matched with a Leading Maritime Attorney in Your Area